Lithuanians: Culture and traditions

 The Lithuanian national sport is usually considered to be basketball (krepšinis), which is popular among Lithuanians in Lithuania as well as in the diasporic communities.
 Basketball came to Lithuania through the Lithuanian-American community in the 1930s.
-Lithuanian basketball teams were bronze medal winners in the 1992, 1996, and 2000 Summer Olympics.
+The Lithuania men's national basketball teams has won the EuroBasket three times (1937, 1939, 2003) and were bronze medal winners in the 1992, 1996, and 2000 Summer Olympics, while the Lithuania women's national basketball teams has won the EuroBasket Women in 1997 and silver medals in 1938.

 Joninės (also known as Rasos) is a traditional national holiday, celebrated on the summer solstice.
 It has pagan origins.
 Užgavėnės (Shrove Tuesday) takes place on the day before Ash Wednesday, and is meant to urge the retreat of winter.
 There are also national traditions for Christian holidays such as Easter and Christmas.